davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/clientcache-applications.md

 }
 ```

 We also need to vary the configuration for each Locator application
 instance.

-{pivotal-gemfire-name} requires each peer member in the cluster to be
+VMware GemFire requires each peer member in the cluster to be
 uniquely named.
 We can set the name of the Locator by using the
 `spring.data.gemfire.locator.name` SDG property set as a JVM System
 Property in your IDE’s run configuration profile for the main